Skip to main content

 Not directly, however, you can convert PDFs to HTML first, then use Browse AI to extract the data from the HTML version.

-Written by Nick Simard
+Written by Melissa Shires

-Updated over a month ago
+Updated over 8 months ago

 Why PDFs aren't directly supported